Honeymoon Suite – The Big Prize (1986)

 This pattern is repeated in almost every song.
 You begin to search for the hidden hook in each song until it hits you in the head halfway through.
 Take, for example, their lone Top 40 hit, “Feel it Again.”
 It begins in a minor key, murky and mysterious.
 Then the refrain features a descending chromatic bass line — no power chords here — and then bursts into a major key with a great chorus.
 The bridge has several key changes; musically, it’s among their best.

 However, Honeymoon Suite can write power ballads as good as Foreigner or Journey.
-“What Does It Take” has all the characteristics of a Power Ballad – soft, slow beginning by a keyboard, build to chorus, intense guitar solo, climax, and soft fade out.
+“What Does It Take,” which was on the soundtrack to One Crazy Summer, has all the characteristics of a power ballad — soft, slow beginning by a keyboard, build to a chorus, intense guitar solo, climax, and soft fade out.
 Next to Boston’s “A Man I’ll Never Be” and Journey’s “Faithfully,” it’s the quintessential example of the genre.

 The finale, “Take My Hand” takes a different twist to the power ballad.
 Stark and minimal, the song features only keyboards and drums at an unbelievably slow pace.
 And the drums — the drums seem to echo forever.
 By the end of the song, you know this isn’t your typical hair-metal album.
 Something’s different here.